(unsorted bits and pieces)

 Reginald (Reggie) Rootes retired in 1967.
 William's son Geoffrey took over as chairman - and promptly handed over the keys to Chrysler.

 In 1967 Chrysler acquired a majority of the Rootes shares and took over the company.
 In the 1950s Chrysler had begun absorbing other companies in and out of the automotive industry.
-In 1966-67 it acquired control of Simca in France, Rootes Motors Ltd. in Britain, and Barreiros Diesel in Spain -- which were renamed Chrysler France, Chrysler United Kingdom, and Chrysler España.
+In 1966-67 it acquired control of Simca in France, Rootes Motors Ltd. in Britain, and Barreiros Diesel in Spain -- which were renamed Chrysler France, Chrysler United Kingdom, and Chrysler España, together known as Chrysler Europe.
 (In 1979 these were sold to P.S.A.
 Peugeot-Citroën in exchange for minority shares in Peugeot-Citroën.)

 Chrysler modernised the plants, set up the Avenger and reorganised the Rootes group, presided by Gilbert Hunt.
 Hunt had been heading the Massey-Ferguson Holdings since 1960.
 May 1967 he took over Chrysler's Rootes group.